vircadia/vircadia-docs-sphinx/docs/source/host/manage-assets.rst

 Manage Your Assets
 ############################

-Once you've completed `setting up your domain <../your-domain>`_, you can start building content for it.
-You can add content to your domain using `our creator tools <../../create/tools>`_ or the Asset Server.
+Once you've completed :doc:`setting up your domain <your-domain>`, you can start building content for it.
+You can add content to your domain using :doc:`our creator tools <../create/tools>` or the Asset Server.

 The Asset Server hosts files or assets that can either be added as-is to your domain or that are referenced by existing entities and scripts already in your domain.
 Your assets are 3D models, audio files for various sound effects, image files for textures and skyboxes, scripts, and more.